sunderedsystems/sunderedcore/docs/quickstart-interactive.md

 <details>
   <summary><strong>Example Turn</strong></summary>

-- **On her turn:** Vera the Ranger moves 30ft and spends her last 20ft of Movement on a Core Action to melee attack (Agility vs target’s Agility).
+- **On her turn:** Vera moves 30ft and spends her last 20ft of Movement on a Core Action to melee attack (Agility vs target’s Agility).
 She spends 2 Source Dice to make annother Core Action: attack, and commits +1 SD to boost its damage.

 - **Outside her turn:** An enemy casts a level 1 spell targeting her Constitution.